 To add some more context to the ad's iconic success, analysis by Neurons shows that:

-The holiday season is synonymous with heartwarming advertisements, and John Lewis's "The Long Wait" stands as high as an all-time classic.
+The holiday season is synonymous with heartwarming advertisements, and John Lewis's "The Long Wait" is an all-time classic.
 This ad, released during Christmas, captured the essence of anticipation and the spirit of giving, setting a benchmark for emotional storytelling in advertising.

-The story of a young boy impatiently counting down to Christmas not to receive but to give tugs at the heartstrings.
+The story of a young boy impatiently counting down to Christmas not for the gifts he’ll receive but the ones he’ll give, tugs at the heartstrings.
 This emotional hook is key to making the ad memorable and impactful.

-Relatable storytelling: The ad’s storyline is simple yet profound.
-It mirrors the universal experience of anticipation and the joy of giving, making it relatable to a wide audience.
-By tapping into common human experiences, the ad created a deep and lasting connection with viewers.
+Relatable storytelling: The ad's storyline is simple yet profound.
+It mirrors the universal experience of anticipation and the joy of giving.
+By tapping into shared human experiences, the ad created a deep and lasting connection with viewers.

 High-quality production: The ad's production values were exceptional, with meticulous attention to detail in every frame.
-From the cosy home setting to the expressive acting of the young protagonist, everything about the ad screams quality and care, which resonates with the audience.
+From the cozy home setting to the expressive acting of the young protagonist, everything about the ad screams quality and care.

-Soundtrack choice: The choice of music played a significant role in the ad’s success.
-The soundtrack, a cover of a classic song, not only complemented the emotional tone of the ad but also became iconic in its own right, further enhancing the ad's memorability.
+Soundtrack: The choice of music played a significant role in the ad's success.
+The cover of a classic song, not only complemented the ad's emotional tone but also became iconic in its own right, further enhancing the ad's memorability.

-A recent emotional testing report by Realeyes - conducted by Artificial Intelligence which studied over 15,000 adverts - concluded that “The Long Wait” is the most effective John Lewis Christmas ad.
+An emotional testing report by Realeyes studied over 15,000 adverts and concluded that “The Long Wait” is the most effective John Lewis Christmas ad.
 It scored an 8.8 out of 10 for overall effectiveness based on a methodology that measured:

-John Lewis’s “Man On The Moon” succeeded not just as a holiday advertisement but as a short film that captured hearts and minds.
+John Lewis’s “Man On The Moon” succeeded as a holiday advertisement and a short film that captured hearts and minds.

-Narrative depth: Unlike many holiday ads that rely on surface-level cheer, “Man On The Moon” delved into deeper themes like loneliness and the spirit of connection.
+Narrative depth: “Man On The Moon" delved into themes like loneliness and the spirit of connection.
 This narrative depth created a more meaningful and memorable experience for viewers, tapping into a universal human experience.

-Subtle brand integration: John Lewis’s branding was remarkably understated in the ad.
-The focus was not on products or overt marketing, but on storytelling.
-This subtle approach resonated with audiences, creating a genuine emotional connection rather than a transactional one.
+Subtle brand integration: John Lewis's branding was remarkably understated in the ad.
+The focus was not on products or overt marketing but on storytelling.

 Music choice: The soundtrack, a cover of "Half the World Away" by Oasis, performed by Norwegian artist Aurora, added a haunting and melancholic layer to the ad.
 This choice of music played a crucial role in setting the emotional tone.